Why this study is needed

 Mr Sebastian Staubli, MD, Dr. habil.

-SCF HPB & Liver Transplant Surgery · Royal Free London NHS Foundation Trust
+Senior Clinical Fellow, HPB & Liver Transplant Surgery · Royal Free London NHS Foundation Trust

-Honorary Research Fellow, University College London
+Honorary Research Associate, University College London

 Mr Staubli is a senior clinical fellow specialising in hepatopancreaticobiliary (HPB) surgery and liver transplantation.
 His research focuses on surgical quality improvement and the application of artificial intelligence to clinical decision-making in complex abdominal surgery.